Meal Kits in Halifax and the Maritimes

 The average family size in Halifax and Maritimes is 2.7 people, which is less than in other provinces.
 However, 50% of the families experience difficulties with the food budget, more than anywhere in the country.
 Having that in mind, some meal kit companies, such as Chef’s Plate, for example, develop meals with an affordable price tag of $5 per serving.

 Almost a quarter of Nova Scotia, New Brunswick, PEI, and Newfoundland area residents eat five or more servings of fruit and vegetables per day, which is less than in other parts of the country.
 Almost 7% are vegetarians or vegans.
 For them, meal kit delivery companies offer plant-based recipes or 100% vegetarian plans with an option to add such proteins as poultry, fish, or seafood.

 When you subscribe to a meal kit delivery service in Canada, the following arrives at your door (or workplace, wherever you want it delivered):

-The precise boxes will vary based on the meal kit company that you decide to go with, as well as the plan you select.
+The precise meal boxes will vary based on the meal prep company in Halifax that you decide to go with, as well as the plan you select.
 Our meal kit taste experiences have ranged from pretty good to excellent, with perhaps 1-in-50 coming in at “mediocre.”
 In over a year of subscribing to Hello Fresh, we can honestly say we have not had a “bad” meal—in other words, a meal that we didn’t finish or chose not to eat.
 We have had perhaps five to seven meals (out of 170+) that we wouldn’t order again, but were fine.
 The rest of our meals would have to be rated an 8-, 9-, or 10-out-of-10.

 All of that said, the most valuable thing that arrives in a box on my doorstep each week is the immediate answer to the never-ending quest of “What’s for dinner?”